aya-soghayyer/Nexus/README.md

 - React Icons
 - Axios

---- **Note:** HobbyCue was developed as part of a job task and serves as a showcase of my skills and ability to quickly adopt.
+---**Note:** HobbyCue was developed as part of a job task and serves as a showcase of my skills and ability to quickly adopt.
 This was my first time using Bootstrap & React-bootstrap. learned wile doing project and completed project in 6 hours.
 Feedback and constructive criticism are appreciated! ---

+## Deployment